MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/other-minor-commands.md

 /ping
 ```

-This command checks the latency and response time of the bot, which can be useful for dignosiong connection issues.
+This command checks the latency and response time of the bot, which can be useful for diagnosing connection issues.

 MoonlightBot requires the following permissions to successfully execute this subcommand: